-The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, being disconnected from Wi-FI means the Nest doesn’t have access to all the key features that most people enjoy.
+In short, yes.
+Your Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
+At the same time, being disconnected from Wi-FI means the Nest doesn’t have the ability to use the smart functions that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.
+A user can 'lock' the Nest to stop any temperature adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.

-A Nest Thermostat is controlled by the Google Home app, which is accessible on your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.
+You can control the Nest through your Google Home app, accessible through your phone or desktop computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

-You also can change preset Nest temperatures on the app.
+The preset temperatures on your Nest can also be changed from the app.
 From the home screen, choose Thermostat before selecting Settings.
-Once there, select Temperature Preferences and then Temperature Presets.
+At this screen, press Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
-Select one of these options to change the temperature for that preset.
+By selecting one of those three options, you can change the temperature for that preset.

 9. Setting a Nest Thermostat Schedule

 - Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-If you select this feature, it presents a preset schedule for you to customize as you wish.
+As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
+If you select this feature, it will show a preset schedule and allows you to make changes.
 Once setup is complete, that’s the schedule it uses.

-- Temperature Presets: If you prefer other basic preset options, open the Google Home app and press Thermostat.
-Then, tap Presets and select Edit.
-As soon as you're finished making updates, select Done.
+- Temperature Presets: For changing the Nest's preset temperatures, open the Google Home app and press Thermostat.
+Then, tap Presets and choose Edit.
+Once you’ve made the changes, select Done.